The SQL Dude!

 – Each of these pages are present in the Buffer Cache, meaning they are IN_RAM pages.

-DECLARE @total_buffer INT;
+DECLARE @total_buffer BIGINT;

 SELECT @total_buffer = cntr_value